-Below are a variety of FAQ's, simply click on the question to view the answer.
-If your question isn't here, simply email us and we'll reply to you and possibly post the answer to your question here.
+Below are a variety of Frequently Asked Questions - simply click on the question to view the answer.
+If your question isn't here, please email us and a representative will reply to you, and possibly post the answer to your question here.
 FAQ – About NLP (general):

 FAQ – For Potential Members: